 The results showed that all seven hypotheses were supported.
-Here is the discussion for each hypothesis:
+Here are the discussion for each hypothesis:

-Transaction convenience ( $\beta = 0.323$ ) is the most positive factor influencing customer satisfaction (H3).
+Transaction convenience (β = 0.323) is the most positive factor influencing customer satisfaction (H3).
 The online motorbike service now provides customers with convenient, safe and fast payment methods.
 Besides paying by cash, customers can pay by card or electronic wallet.
 Although these payment methods are becoming popular and compatible with the cash replacement strategy implemented by many countries, it's not easy for Vietnamese to use such methods instead of cash payment at the moment.
 However, this service will be popular for customers in Vietnam in the near future.

-Perceived usefulness ( $\beta = 0.315$ ) is the second most positive factor influencing customer satisfaction (H5).
+Perceived usefulness ($\beta = 0.315$) is the second most positive factor influencing customer satisfaction (H5).
 Customers only use a new service if they perceive the benefits brought about by such service.
 For online motorbike service, the benefits not only lie on the travel but also on other additional values such as clear driver and vehicle information, and time-saving booking.

-Perceived value ( $\beta = 0.279$ ) is the next positive factor affecting customer satisfaction (H2).
+Perceived value ($\beta = 0.279$) is the next positive factor affecting customer satisfaction (H2).
 Consumers are always looking for a more affordable and competitive price in choosing transportation services.
 And when the value of online motorbike service meets customers' expectations, their satisfaction will increase.

-Perceived ease of use ( $\beta = 0.165$ ) is also a positive factor affecting Customer satisfaction (H4).
-This shows that it is easy for customers to learn the usage of the online booking application.
+Perceived ease of use ($\beta = 0.165$) is also the positive factor affecting Customer satisfaction (H4).
+This shows that it is easy for customers to learn the usage of online booking application.

-Perceived service quality ( $\beta = 0.161$ ) has an impact on customer Satisfaction (H1).
+Perceived service quality ($\beta = 0.161$) has an impact on customer Satisfaction (H1).
 The more serious the traffic jams in the city are, the more popular the online motorbike service becomes.
-Factors such as fast, on-time, legal and comfortable vehicles can contribute to customer perception of better service quality.
+Factors such as fast, on-time, legal and comfortable vehicle can contribute to customer perception of better service quality.

-Testing results also show that reuse intention was impacted by customer satisfaction ( $\beta = 0.446$ ) (H6) and habit ( $\beta = 0.332$ ) (H7).
-The impact of Satisfaction is greater than Habits, which means the more customers are satisfied with the service, the more likely they will reuse it.
+Testing results also show that reuse intention was impacted by customer satisfaction (β = 0.446) (H6) and habit (β = 0.332) (H7).
+The impact of Satisfaction are greater than Habits, which means the more customers are satisfied with the service, the more likely they will reuse it.

-In comparison with previous studies on online transportation services by Khairani and Hati (2016), and Isradila and Indrawati (2017), this study focuses on online motorbike service instead of an online taxi (four-wheeled vehicles).
+In comparison with previous studies on online transportation service by Khairani & Hati (2016) and Isradila & Indrawati (2017), this study focuses on online motorbike service instead of online taxi (four-wheeled vehicles).
 This study is different from previous research in terms of research object in the context that online motorbike services have gradually become more popular in Vietnam's big cities.
 The results of this study are similar to those of the two previous studies.
 However, this study adds a transaction convenience factor and tests whether it has the greatest impact on customer satisfaction.
 This factor also indirectly affects the reuse intention of customers using online motorbike service.